andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/01-pura_vida.md

 "We gotta turn around"

-We were a mile from the house & realized I forgot my Costa Rica travel book that I annotated and used to sketch out a rough idea of what I planned to do.
+We were a mile from the house & realized I forgot my Spanis-English pocket dictionary.
+That might be useful with my rudimentary grasp of the Spanish language.
+Not sure if you know this but they have a different word for everything.

 Timmy whips the car around and a block or two later I find the book in a separate pocket of my backpack.